-Nokia Lumia 900 data connectivity bug fix now available for download [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 900 data connectivity bug fix now available for download [UPDATED]Alex Wagner - Editorial Director of News and Content

 Earlier this week Nokia confirmed that the some early Lumia 900 adopters were having issues with data connectivity, adding that the had found the solution and that a fix would be out on or around April 16th.
 It looks like Lumia 900 owners won't have to wait through the weekend to get their fix on, though, as Nokia has announced that the update is now available, three days ahead of schedule.
 Lumia 900 users should plug their device into the Zune software on Windows or the Windows Phone 7 Connector on Mac to apply the update.
 However, if you'd rather switch your Lumia 900 out for a fresh unit, you'll still be able to do so, and Nokia will still be adding a $100 credit to the AT&T bill of anyone that buys a Lumia 900 through April 21st.